 - What to do when you visit Lake Lucerne, Switzerland

 So, what makes Lake Lucerne so beautiful and popular?

-The lake is near the ancient city of Lucerne which is a fascinating old town filled with stunning architecture.
-Aside from the city, Lake Lucerne’s natural surroundings of green wooded hills and snow-capped mountains are especially pretty.
+The lake is near the ancient city of Lucerne, which is a fascinating old town filled with stunning architecture.
+Aside from the city, the lake’s natural surroundings of green wooded hills and snow-capped mountains of Switzerland are especially pretty.